ethanokamura/perfectline/src/content/linked-list/helplers.md

 order: 4
 ---

-We may neeed some helper functions to make our life easier when working within the linked list.
+We may need some helper functions to make our life easier when working within the linked list.

 Functions like checking if the list is empty, what the current size is, and a function that lets us print our list!

 This will be a very short section!

-Let's first start by creating a funciton to check the size of our list!
+Let's first start by creating a function to check the size of our list!

 ## Size
 ```cpp